-- It passed Level 60 (something that was not possible in X);
+- It surpassed Level 60 (something that was not possible in X);

 - Perfect soundtrack;

-Like the first game, Xenoblade 2 gives the impression that it is ending but it is not.
-The feeling of playing it is the same as if you are watching a high quality anime with an epic story.
-I have already expressed in my article my wish that this franchise receives a TV adaptation.
-(See a bit of the soundtrack below :)
+Just like the first game, Xenoblade 2 gives an idea that it's ending but it's not.
+The feeling of playing it is the same as watching a high quality anime with an epic story.
+I have already expressed in another article my wish that this franchise gets a TV adaptation.
+(See some of the soundtrack below:)

 Xenoblade 2 manages to be one of the most ambitious games on the Nintendo Switch.
-The game has thousands of things to do, the universe is beautiful and neat, with epic scenarios to shine your eyes, with a unique and alive ecosystem.
-Don't let gossip about performance in portable mode or 720p in the dock discourage you from purchasing this masterpiece.
+The game has thousands of things to do, the universe is beautiful and whimsical, with epic eye-catching scenarios, with a unique and living ecosystem.
+Don't let gossip about performance in handheld mode or 720p docked put you off buying this masterpiece.

-After playing all these epic games in 2017, I'm still able to say that Xenoblade 2 was the one that stuck me the most in the universe.
-There are still thousands of things to do that provide you with more than 300 hours of smooth play.
-The game has its flaws like any game, but it must be something mandatory on your Nintendo Switch.
+Having played all these epic games in 2017, I can still say that Xenoblade 2 was the one that stuck me the most in the universe.
+There are still thousands of things to do that provide more than 300 hours of quiet gameplay.
+The game has its flaws like any game, but it should be a must-have on your Nintendo Switch.

-While most current games don't teach people anything but violence and disgrace, with Xenoblade 2 you will have a different and totally fun experience with an epic story that Nintendo games don't usually deliver.
-The game manages to deliver action and adventure in a unique universe full of possibilities.
+While most of today's games don't teach people anything but violence and doom, with Xenoblade 2 you'll have a different and totally fun experience with an epic story that Nintendo games don't usually deliver.
+The game manages to deliver an action and adventure in a unique universe full of possibilities.

-Congratulations to Monolith Software for once again delivering an epic story that makes us reflect on life.
-I hope that this game will reach more people this time, something Xenoblade 1 was unable to do because it was released at the end of WII's life and because it looked like a niche game.
+Congratulations to Monolith Software for once again delivering an epic story that makes you think about life.
+Hopefully this time this game will reach more people, something that Xenoblade 1 was unable to do because it was released at the end of the WII's life and because it felt like a niche game.

-Did you reset Xenoblade 1 and 2?
+Did you beat Xenoblade 1 and 2?
 Share your opinion about this franchise in the comments.
 Thanks for the comments and shares.
 We also recommend reading: